dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * each module has a `module-info.java` file with package declarations:
   * no declaration - package is hidden from outside world and can be used only inside module
   * exports - module exports the package to the outside world, package can be used with limitation: reflection API not available
+    * only public and protected (nested) type of a package are exported: package-private and private not exported
+    * package-split:
+      * when two or more modules have the package with same name
+      * java modules prohibit this and refuse to compile such module
   * opens - modules opens full access to the package including deep reflection
+  * `exports .. to ..` & `opens .. to ..` - same as previous 2, but you limit the scope.
+By default you `exports/opens` package to all modules, but you can limit the receiving modules by specifying exact modules to which you are ready to export.
 * Look into below 2 code statements, one would compile and run other would fail:
 ```java
 sun.misc.Unsafe unsafe1 = sun.misc.Unsafe.getUnsafe(); // compiles fine